loko087/2048_animated_game/README.md

 - Android deployment
 - IOS deployment (Apple ID is expensive ... thinking )

-# Reference
-All assets are generated from the source: http://www.romaincousin.fr/2048

 # License
 Copyright (c) 2016 Hien Luong.
 All work in this package is distributed under the MIT License.